-DEPARTMENT UPDATE AS OF JUNE 2018: Given personnel budget limitations, this recommendation is currently on hold.
+DEPARTMENT UPDATE AS OF JUNE 2018: Given personnel budget limitations, this recommendation is currently on hold with no target date at the moment.

 #24 The Office of Retirement Service should upgrade their website to promote transparency and ease of navigation for stakeholders and plan members to find information.